ali-k-hesar/Tracking-Web-App/README.md

 </div>
  -->

-This project is a web application that utilizes computer vision techniques to perform various tasks using AI models.
-The application allows users to easily track faces, hands, body poses, and perform background removal on images.
-Users can access these features with a click of a button inside the web app.
-The AI models are implemented in Python using mediapipe, open-cv, and PyTorch.
-The models are served through an API built with FastAPI and run using uvicorn.
-The frontend is created using HTML, CSS, and JavaScript to interact with the web app.
-The project is also dockerized for easy deployment.
+This branch of the project allows you to run the Computer Vision Web-App without using Docker.
+You can set up and run the application using Uvicorn and the required Python dependencies.
+The application utilizes computer vision techniques to perform various tasks using AI models.
+It allows users to track faces, hands, body poses, and perform background removal on images.

 ## Features